Treeship

 Trust model

-Every ZK layer in Treeship is designed to work locally without external services.
+Every ZK layer in Treeship is designed to work locally without contacting a Treeship-operated service to produce or verify a proof.

 Fully local, no external trust:

-- Circom proving -- runs on your CPU via ark-circom (pure Rust, no Node.js)
+• Circom proving (today) -- runs on your CPU via a local snarkjs + node

 One-time trust assumption (acceptable):

-- Groth16 trusted setup uses the Hermez powers-of-tau ceremony (thousands of participants).
-This is done once by Treeship maintainers and the zkeys are committed to the repo.
+• Groth16 trusted setup uses the Hermez powers-of-tau ceremony (thousands of participants).
+Maintainers ran the per-circuit phase 2 once and the finished *.zkey / *_vk.json files are committed under packages/zk-circom/zkeys/.
 Users never run the ceremony.